google/fhir-gateway/doc/docs/tutorial_first_access_checker.md

     return NoOpAccessDecision.accessGranted();
   }

-  // The factory must be thread-safe.
+  // The factory must be thread-safe but the AccessChecker instances it returns
+  // do not need to be thread-safe.
   @Named(value = "sample")
   public static class Factory implements AccessCheckerFactory {